 4 Solution Methodology

-We first briefly describe the main ideas of our algorithm that finds an optimal IP solution and it simultaneously computes a generator OSF.
-As is the case with almost all linear programming algorithms, in order to prove optimality we need a primal feasible solution and a dual feasible solution with the same value.
-Our algorithm as well maintains a primal feasible solution and a generator subadditive function.
-We try simultaneously to find a better primal solution and to improve the objective value of the generator function.
+In order to prove optimality we need a primal feasible solution and a dual feasible solution with the same value.
+We try to find a better primal solution and to improve the objective value of the generator function simultaneously.